yasoob/intermediatePython/targeting_python_2_3.rst

 both Python 2+ and 3+.

-Just imagine that you have a very popular Python module which is used by hundreds of people but not all of them have Python 2 or 3.
+Just imagine that you have a very popular Python module which is used by hundreds of people but not all of them have the same version of Python (2 or 3).
 In that case you have two choices.
 The first one is to distribute 2 modules, one for Python 2 and the other for Python 3.
 The other choice is to modify your current code and make it compatible with both Python 2 and 3.